Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 A fork of Pinedrop's [Transcripts UI](https://github.com/pinedrop/transcripts_ui) has been included as a submodule.
 As part of the installation, you will need to enable this submodule either through Drupal's module administration interface or via drush on the command line.

 ## Configuration

+### Solr

+The module configuration requires a modification to the Gsearch XSLT in order to index XML and WebVTT datastreams.
+Informaiton for how to do this is provided in the [project wiki](https://github.com/digitalutsc/islandora_solution_pack_oralhistories/wiki).

 ### Transcripts UI

 Navigate to Islandora » Solution Pack Configuration » Oral Histories Solution Pack and then click the TRANSCRIPTS UI tab. (admin/islandora/solution_pack_config/oralhistories/transcripts).
 "Tiers" and "Speaker names" need be configured based on the transcript xml file.
 It will look like this: TIER_ID|TIER_NAME.